edenreich/console-component/README.md

 ## Todo

-- [x] Resolve relative consumer commands directory
-- [x] Parse the header files inside of that directory and look for @ notations during compile time save them in std::map.
-- [x] When help is called display the results which was collected by the directory parser, something like [command name][\t][command description]
 - [ ] Implement a method to add command classes references, invoke their handle method and pass the options flags when called

 ## Usage